Is IKEA furniture sustainable?

 IKEA says that since 2015, 100% of its cotton comes from more sustainable sources.
 With the WWF IKEA has commenced the Better Cotton Initiative (BCI), and its cotton uses 50% less water and 30% fewer chemicals compared to conventional cotton production.

-Have you ever wonder what it means to be a sustainable company?
-We have invited over Loll Design to explain it to us.
+[ Read also We have invited over Loll Design to explain it to us ]

 When it comes to environmental impact, plastic is considered anything but fantastic.
 However, plastic is one area where IKEA is making good progress.